 The kitchen dates from the 1800s and appears completely frozen in time with its coal fire range, spits and all the latest Victorian paraphernalia.
 It seems almost untouched from 1901 when Lady O’ Hagan vacated the house.
 You can examine the kitchen in greater detail if you go on one of the guided tours (which are free once you’ve paid admission) or you can wander the house at will and talk to the guides in the room.
 The hall is so interesting and varied that you might want to do both !

 Site visited by A. and S. Bowden 2017 and 2018

 Towneley is another in a long line of halls and grounds in Lancashire that were once the preserve of the privileged few, but are now held in trust by a local council for all of us to enjoy.
-To see more of these, many of which are now free to visit click on the Tudor & Stuart and the Georgian & Victorian tabs at the top of this site.
+To see more of these, many of which are now free to visit click on the Historic Houses category on the side of this page.

 There is an admission charge to the hall (currently £5 adults and free for children), but it allows you to return as many times as you like during the year.
 There is also a small parking charge.